Composting With Coffee Grounds

 - Mulching: Do not mistake and use coffee grounds as the only component of mulch; the results will be detrimental.
 Coffee contains caffeine, and some seeds may not need it for germination, but if you add some to your mulch, the results will be friendly.
 Mulching is an excellent practice for gardeners and is incredibly beneficial to plants nourishment.

 - Food for worms: Coffee grounds are also regarded as worm food for those who do vermicompost.
 So, if you add them in small proportions to your worm bin, a considerable growth will be registered in the process.
 Therefore, it’s an excellent supplement for worm multiplication.

 - Cat deterrent: Cats are the common criminals using veggies and flowers as their litter box.
 No gardener will be impressed by such habits.
 But, coffee grounds are cat repellent.
 Adding them to your soil will keep away cats from doing what they love with your flowers and veggies.

 While most people may be having questions concerning using fresh coffee grounds in the garden, it is possible though not always recommended.
 This is due to the high rates of acidity which may not encourage most plants to grow not unless they are acid-loving plants.
 The likes of hydrangeas, lilies, azaleas as well as blueberries will thrive; tomatoes will not.
 Otherwise, it will suppress many weeds and repel pests.

-Coffee grounds will do good in your garden if you add small amounts and as well combining with “browns” to make a performance at high levels.
+Coffee grounds will do well in your garden if you add small amounts and combining with “browns” to make a performance at high levels.
 This is because they don’t add nitrogen directly to the soil.
 Remember, this component only adds nitrogen to your compost.